jorgen/json_struct/README.md

 json_tools is a single header only library meant to tokenize, parse and validate json.

+It is intented to be used by copyinh the json_tools.h file from the include folder into the include path for the project.
+It is only the json_tools.h file that is needed to serialize and deserialize json from structures.

 It is dependent on some C++11 features and is tested on newer versions of gcc and clang.
 It is also tested on VS 2013 and VS 2015.